David Franj: Biography

-Writing career

 Vanessa Amorosi released "Perfect" in April 2008, the second single from her second studio album, Somewhere in the Real World.
 It was co-written by Franj with Amorosi and peaked at No. 4.
 By the end of that year it was certified platinum for shipment of 70,000 units.
 At the APRA Music Awards of 2009 "Perfect" was nominated for Most Played Australian Work.